-Relationship Between South Carolina Teacher Retention Rate Findings and Published Studies, by School Location
+Relationship Between South Carolina Teacher Retention Rate Findings and Published Studies by School Location

 Findings observed with South Carolina teachers support previous research showing higher retention in suburban schools.
 Lankford et al. (2002) found that teachers were more likely to leave urban schools, a finding echoed in the Tennessee Department of Education's report on teacher retention (Collins & Schaaf, 2020), which found that urban schools have the lowest retention rates when measured at the state, district, or school level.
 Miller's (2012) study in New York showed that experienced teachers transfer away from rural schools to suburban schools, resulting in lower retention rates in rural schools.
-However, while pointing out the difficulties in performing large-scale studies on teacher retention, Papay et al. (2017) found little evidence that urban schools were losing teachers to suburban schools, stating that more often urban schools were losing teachers to other similar schools within the same district.
+However, while pointing out the difficulties in performing large-scale studies on teacher retention, Papay et al. (2017) found little evidence that urban schools were losing teachers to suburban schools within the same district.
 This discrepancy points to differences in how school location is assessed and the need to track teacher trajectories at the teacher level instead of the school level.
 Along these lines, defining rural is more complicated than simply "not urban."
 Rural schools closer to urbanized areas are often in suburban districts and benefit from greater resources, like higher salaries (Miller, 2012).
 These rural schools may look quite different from more remote rural schools, which may have fewer resources.
 Analyses that place both types of rural schools in a generic "rural" category may fail to detect important differences.